lwchen6309/aesthetics_transfer_learning/README.md

 ## Citation

-If you use this code or dataset, please cite:
+If you use this code, please cite:

 ```bibtex
 @article{chen2025role,